aishaeldeeb/Smart-Surveillance/list/README.md

 ## Arguments

 ### Generating `.mat` Files
-- `--annotation_csv`: Path to the input CSV file with annotations.
+- `--csv_file`: Path to the input CSV file with annotations.
 - `--output_dir`: Directory to save the generated `.mat` files.

 ---